mrodrigues22/neatback/HEAD_BODY_TILT_IMPLEMENTATION_PLAN.md

 ## Executive Summary

-This document provides a comprehensive plan to add **lateral tilt detection** (left/right tilting of the head and body) to the NeatBack posture monitoring application.
+This document provides a comprehensive plan to add **lateral tilt detection** (left/right tilting of the head and body) to the Slouti posture monitoring application.
 The system will detect when users tilt their head or shoulders sideways while facing the camera and warn them similar to existing pitch angle and distance warnings.

 ## Current System Analysis